Home » Geography » Bay of Bengal

 1. Agriculture’s Lifeline

 India is an agricultural country whose agriculture is heavily reliant on rainfall.
 As a result, the regular monsoon from the South East winds of the Bay of Bengal provides food for the nation.
-Agriculture is a lifeline for the people living along the Bay of Bengal coast and the surrounding areas.
-The fertile delta region of the Bay supports a wide range of crops, including rice, wheat, maize, jute, sugarcane, and oilseeds.
-The region is also known for its diverse aquaculture, including fish, shrimp, and crab farming.
+Agriculture is essential for people living along the Bay of Bengal coast and nearby areas.
+The fertile delta supports many crops, including rice, wheat, maize, jute, sugarcane, and oilseeds.
+The region is also known for fish, shrimp, and crab farming.

 2. Heat Balance

 The presence of sea breezes and monsoon winds keeps the national temperature from reaching extremes.
-The Bay of Bengal heat balance refers to the amount of heat stored in the surface waters of the bay and how it affects the surrounding climate.
-The Bay of Bengal is an important region for the study of heat balance because it is one of the largest warm-water bays in the world and its waters play a significant role in the region’s weather patterns and monsoon circulation.
+The Bay of Bengal heat balance is about how much heat is stored in the surface waters and its impact on the climate around it.
+This bay is important for studying heat balance because it is one of the largest warm-water bays in the world, and its waters greatly influence the region’s weather and monsoon patterns.
 The heat balance in the Bay of Bengal is affected by a number of factors, including Monsoon winds, River runoff, Ocean currents and Evaporation.

 3. Biodiversity